seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llvm-config.rst

 **--prefix**

- Print the installation prefix for LLVM.
+ Print the installation prefix for LLVM37.

 **--src-root**

- Print the source root from which LLVM was built.
+ Print the source root from which LLVM37 was built.

 **--obj-root**

- Print the object root used to build LLVM.
+ Print the object root used to build LLVM37.

 **--bindir**

- Print the installation directory for LLVM binaries.
+ Print the installation directory for LLVM37 binaries.

 **--includedir**

- Print the installation directory for LLVM headers.
+ Print the installation directory for LLVM37 headers.

 **--libdir**

- Print the installation directory for LLVM libraries.
+ Print the installation directory for LLVM37 libraries.

 **--cxxflags**

- Print the C++ compiler flags needed to use LLVM headers.
+ Print the C++ compiler flags needed to use LLVM37 headers.

 **--ldflags**

- Print the flags needed to link against LLVM libraries.
+ Print the flags needed to link against LLVM37 libraries.

 **--libs**

- Print all the libraries needed to link against the specified LLVM *components*, including any dependencies.
+ Print all the libraries needed to link against the specified LLVM37 *components*, including any dependencies.